Bosnia and Herzegovina

 To date, mine/UXO vicitims continue to be one of the most severely discriminated and socially excluded groups in BIH with additional gaps between different parts of the country.
 As such, mine/UXO victims face a complex web of institutional barriers and lack of opportunities to overcome them.
 With unemployment rate at around 85 % among persons with disabilities, one of the most significant problems they are faced with is accessing the labour market.

-In addition, after successfully concluding the second phase of the project 'School and Peer Mediation in BIH' in school year 2018-2019, ITF, in cooperation with the Institute for Mediation Concordia and the European Centre for Dispute Resolution, continued with third phase of the project (2019-2020) with funds provided by the Ministry of Foreign Affairs of the Republic of Slovenia.
-In the current project period 24 partner elementary schools from the Municipalities of Brčko, Gračanica, Tuzla, Doboj, Derventa, Brod and Mostar are included in the program.
-Approximately 70 teachers will complete the seminars for school mediators and train-the-trainer program, while at least 288 pupils will be trained for peer mediators.
+In addition, after successfully concluding the second phase of the project 'School and Peer Mediation in BIH' in school year 2018-2019, ITF, in cooperation with the Institute for Mediation Concordia and the European Centre for Dispute Resolution, continued with third phase of the project (2019-2021) with funds provided by the Ministry of Foreign Affairs of the Republic of Slovenia.
+Third phase was concluded with the participation of 24 partner elementary schools from the Municipalities of Brčko, Gračanica, Tuzla, Doboj, Derventa, Brod and Mostar.
+80 teachers completed the seminars for school mediators and train-the-trainer program and 300 pupils were trained for peer mediators.